From Hobby to Thriving Business: A New Zealand Playbook

 Crucial Note: If it's a hobby, you don't pay tax, but you can't claim expenses.
 Once it's a business, you pay tax on profits but can claim materials and home-office costs.

-| Core Value | Operational Manifestation | Strategic Benefit |
+| Core Value | Practical Application | Strategic Benefit |

 |---|---|---|

-| Digital Sovereignty | Direct ownership of domains and data. | Prevents "digital hostage" scenarios. |
+| Digital Sovereignty | Direct ownership of domains, websites, and data. | Prevents being held hostage by third-party platforms. |

-| Lean Execution | Bootstrapping; utility over luxury. | Preserves capital for high-impact activity. |
+| Lean Execution | Bootstrapping; prioritizing practical utility over expensive luxuries. | Preserves your cash flow for things that actually matter. |

 Part 2: Idea Validation